-Fig. 6.
+Fig. 4.
 Distribution evolution of semi-major axis vs. right ascension of ascending node (mean elements in the True Equator Mean Equinox reference frame) of the Cosmos 1408 cataloged debris.
-The line of nodes of the core of the cloud is subject to a node regression of one degree per day.
+The line of nodes of the core of the cloud was subject to a node regression of one degree per day.

-Fig. 7.
+Fig. 5.
 Distribution evolution of inclination vs. right ascension of ascending node (mean elements in the True Equator Mean Equinox reference frame) of the Cosmos 1408 cataloged debris.
-The line of nodes of the core of the cloud is subject to a node regression of one degree per day.